mperez-cdf/skbuild_test/myReadMe.md

 recommended to specify directly the exception you want to take care of)...
 It's configuration is in the tool.flake8 array of pyproject.toml.

-`make flake` runs this tool.
+`pipx run nox -s flake` runs this tool.

 ### Black

 Black modifies your files to respect formatting conventions.
 It's configuration is in the tool.black array of pyproject.toml.

-`make simple_lint` or `pipx run nox -s simple_lint` will run black and isort.
+`pipx run nox -s lint` will run black and isort.

 ### isort

 Isort is a tool to sort your import statements.
 It's configuration is in the tool.isort array of pyproject.toml.

-`make simple_lint` or `pipx run nox -s simple_lint` will run black and isort.
+`pipx run nox -s lint` will run black and isort.

-## Static type checker

-Static types are more and more used in python codes and allow to catch bugs early and to produce well-thought codes. `mypy` is a static type checker: when run, it will check that the type you annotated are coherent.

-To run mypy, use `make mypy`.
-It's configuration is in the tool.mypy array of pyproject.toml.

-## Manifest checker

-The MANIFEST.in can be used to add essential non-python files to your package.
-Before uploading your package anywhere, it's a good idea to run check-manifest, which will list the source files under version control not included in your MANIFEST.in.

-To run check-manifest, use `make check-manifest`.
-By default this will not update automatically the MANIFEST.in file, but only show you files you might have forgotten.

-## Test suite
+## Test sessions

 To perform tests on your code, you can use pytest.
 It will detect every function with a name beginning with "test\_" in the "tests" directory.

-To run all the tests, use `make tests` or `pipx run nox -s tests`.
-Furthermore, to run all the tests and have a coverage report, use `make coverage` or `pipx run nox -s coverage`.
+To run all the tests, use `pipx run nox -s tests`.
+Furthermore, to run all the tests and have a coverage report, use `pipx run nox -s coverage`.

 Pytest configuration is in the tool.pytest.ini_options array of pyproject.toml.
 Coverage configuration is in the tool.coverage.run array of pyproject.toml.

-# Compilation

-To install this package, we use scikit-build.
-This tool can create Python packages as well as "binary extensions", ie. C++ code exposed in a Python module.
-For C++ code, it uses CMake to create a build system and then compile the C++ code.
-A main way to provide a Python module is to use Pybind11.
-The CMakeLists.txt demonstrates how to download automatically Pybind11 and create a Python module from C++ code.
+**Note:** you can add a '-r' at the end of a nox command to re-use the same virtual environment.
+The tests will run faster.

-# Documentation
+## Documentation sessions

 See the docs/ directory.
-Build documentation with `nox -s docs`.
+Build documentation with `pipx run nox -s docs`.
 It uses sphinx to generate the documentation.

+To serve locally the documentation, you can use `pipx run nox -s docs -- serve`.

+**Note:** For small modifications, you can use `-R` at the end of a nox command to re-user the same virtual environment and skip the installation part. checker

+## Build sessions

+### Manifest checker

+The MANIFEST.in can be used to add essential non-python files to your package.
+Before uploading your package anywhere, it's a good idea to run check-manifest, which will list the source files under version control not included in your MANIFEST.in.

+To run check-manifest, use `pipx run nox -s check_manifest`.
+By default this will not update automatically the MANIFEST.in file, but only show you files you might have forgotten.

+It's always a good idea to run check-manifest before building your package.

 # Not yet tested